MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Enter-PSSession.md

 ## NOTES
 To connect to a remote computer, you must be a member of the Administrators group on the remote computer.

-In Windows Vista and later versions of Windows, to start an interactive session on the local computer, you must start Windows PowerShell with the "Run as administrator" option.
+In Windows Vista and later versions of the Windows operating system, to start an interactive session on the local computer, you must start Windows PowerShell with the Run as administrator option.

 When you use Enter-PSSession, your user profile on the remote computer is used for the interactive session.
 The commands in the remote user profile, including commands to add Windows PowerShell snap-ins and to change the command prompt, run before the remote prompt is displayed.